 The messenger widget has 3 levels of authentication:

-1. Anonymous identity
+- Anonymous identity

-2. Claimed identity
+- Claimed identity

-3. Verified identity
+- Verified identity

-The minimum required level of user identification to start a conversation is determined by a setting on Dixa's agent interface (by an admin).
-The default level is set to anonymous.
+by a setting on Dixa's agent interface (by an admin).
+The default level is set to anonymous

 Anonymous identity

 This is the default state of the messenger.
 The user is not identified and the messenger will not be able to provide any information about the user to the agent.
-The user will be able to start a conversation only if the minimum identification level is set to anonymous.
+The user will be able to start a conversation only if the minimum identification level is set to anonymous

 Claimed identity

-This is the state when the user has identified themselves but we haven't verified their claim.
-If the minimum identification level is set to claimed in the settings page, then the user can identify themselves upon attempting to start a new conversation.
+in the settings page, then the user can identify themselves upon attempting to start a new conversation.
 This will open a form where the user can provide their name and email.
-The user will be able to start a conversation only if the minimum identification level is set to anonymous or claimed.
-At this level, the agent will be able to see the user's name and email.
+The user will be able to start a conversation only if the minimum identification level is set to anonymous

 Verified identity

 This is the state in which the user's identity has been verified.
 This happens by you informing the messenger of the user's identity upon initialization of the widget.
-In this case, the user will be able to start a conversation if the minimum identification level is set to anonymous, claimed or verified.
-At this level, the agent will be able to see the user's name and email and will be notified that the user can be trusted to be who they say they are.
+In this case, the user will be able to start a conversation if the minimum identification level is set to anonymous

 Usage

 If you have the required information about a user (let's say the user is logged into your platform) you can provide the necessary information to the messenger so that it can be used for identification purposes.
-By default, messenger assumes a user is anonymous unless either you identify the user programmatically at the init phase, or the user identifies themselves in the messenger.
-To take advantage of this feature you can pass the user info as an attribute on the options object that you pass to the init method.
+By default, messenger assumes a user is anonymous

 Example: